 The first step to managing your climate risks is to understand them.
 The two leading disclosure frameworks for understanding your climate risks are CDP and TCFD.

 CDP runs the global environmental disclosure system.
 Each year CDP supports thousands of companies, cities, states and regions to measure and manage their risks and opportunities on climate change, water security and deforestation.
-It does so at the request of their investors, purchasers and city stakeholders.
+It does so at the request of its investors, purchasers and city stakeholders.

-By reporting to CDP, you can gain competitive advantage by getting ahead of regulatory and policy changes, identifying and tackling growing risks and finding the new opportunities for action being demanded by your investors and customers across the world.
+By reporting to CDP, you can gain a competitive advantage by getting ahead of regulatory and policy changes, identifying and tackling growing risks and finding new opportunities for action being demanded by your investors and customers across the world.

 The Financial Stability Board established an industry-led task force: the Task Force on Climate-related Financial Disclosures (TCFD).
 The Taskforce helps identify the information needed by investors, lenders, and insurance underwriters to appropriately assess and price climate-related risks and opportunities.

 Better access to data enhances how climate-related risks are assessed, priced, and managed.
 Companies can more effectively measure and evaluate their own risks and those of their suppliers and competitors.
-Investors will make better informed decisions on where and how they want to allocate their capital.
-Lenders, insurers and underwriters will be better able to evaluate their risks and exposures over the short, medium, and long-term.
+Investors will make better-informed decisions on where and how they want to allocate their capital.
+Lenders, insurers and underwriters will be better able to evaluate their risks and exposures over the short, medium, and long term.

 The GSMA-led Climate Action Handbook is designed to guide, inform and prepare anyone working within the mobile ecosystem on how to adapt and respond to the climate emergency.

 This informative and objective overview allows mobile operators, customers, partners and suppliers to take ownership of their emissions, kickstart efforts to reduce them and explore what actions the industry is collectively taking to limit global warming to 1.5C.